+We will use Zoom to host all the events in the conference.
+A link for partecipating will be sent to all registered users.
 The program will include courses, keynotes, and the student program.
 Courses will introduce argumentation along different perspectives (abstract and structured level, argumentation as inference and argumentation as dialogues, probabilistic argumentation), and will deal with the application of argumentation for normative and legal reasoning, argument mining from natural language, and the use of a general software tool for argumentation.
+Some material might be provided in advance to be discussed during the interactive sessions.
 Keynotes will give a focused overview on a specific topic.
-The student program will consist of poster sessions and discussions with mentors (see Student Session).
-There are also several social events scheduled for the duration of SSA 2020.
+The student program will consist of digital poster sessions and discussions with mentors (see Student Session).
 The preliminary overview of the programme is given below.

 |Friday 4/9/2020||Saturday 5/9/2020||Sunday 6/9/2020||Monday 7/9/2020||Tuesday 8/9/2020|

 |09:30-11:00||Abstract Arg (Baroni)||Defeasible Logic (Governatori)||Normative-Legal (Governatori, Sartor)||KEYNOTE (Paglieri)|